 Members of both program and control groups were surveyed twice: before they were randomly assigned and 12 months later.
 At the 12-month follow-up, both groups were asked to complete a telephone survey.
 The survey covered a range of questions related to adult relationships and interactions, parent-child interactions and economic stability.
 Corresponding process studies examined multiple aspects of the implementation and operation of the programs.
 Information for the process studies was obtained through interviews with program and partner organization managers and staff; observations of program operations; focus groups with program participants and non-participants; and data from each grantee’s management information system.

-The four PACT sub-studies involved (1) a series of three annual in-depth, in-person interviews with selected fathers participating in the responsible fatherhood study programs; (2) a study of the program strategies and adaptations used by selected responsible fatherhood programs serving Hispanic fathers; (3) a study of trauma-informed approaches for serving justice-involved fathers and how responsible fatherhood grantees could implement a trauma-informed approach in their programming; (4) an assessment of participants’ pathways to achieving outcomes; and (5) a study exploring how parents perceive and provide financial support for their children.
+The five PACT sub-studies involved (1) a series of three annual in-depth, in-person interviews with selected fathers participating in the responsible fatherhood study programs; (2) a study of the program strategies and adaptations used by selected responsible fatherhood programs serving Hispanic fathers; (3) a study of trauma-informed approaches for serving justice-involved fathers and how responsible fatherhood grantees could implement a trauma-informed approach in their programming; (4) an assessment of participants’ pathways to achieving outcomes; and (5) a study exploring how parents perceive and provide financial support for their children.

 To Find Out More